In North Carolina, Affordable Care Act (Obamacare) open enrollment is over, but you may still qualify for 2023 coverage.

 To begin, keep in mind these key points about health insurance in North Carolina:

-2. You won’t face a tax penalty for going without health insurance in 2021—but there are big downsides to being uninsured.
+3. You won’t face a tax penalty for going without health insurance in 2023—but there are big downsides to being uninsured.

-Keep in mind that cost-sharing subsidies are available only on silver plans.
-They will automatically reduce your premium if your income is no more than 250% of the federal poverty level.
-(For 2021 health plans, that means a family of four in North Carolina can't earn more than $65,500 and an individual not more than $25,520.)
-If you think you may qualify, look carefully at costs for the silver plans available at Healthcare.gov while you are shopping for coverage.
+CSRs are available to people who make between 100% and 250% of the federal poverty level.
+(For 2023 health plans, that means a family of four in North Carolina can't earn more than $69,375 and an individual not more than $33,975.)
+But these benefits are available only on silver plans.
+If you think you may qualify, look carefully at the costs for silver plans available at Healthcare.gov while shopping for coverage.

 Medicaid.
-If your income is very low, you may qualify for free or low-cost coverage through Medicaid in North Carolina.
+You may qualify for free or low-cost coverage through Medicaid in North Carolina if your income is very low.

 For more information, see Ways to Save Money on Obamacare in North Carolina.

-5. Beware insurance plans that don’t comply with the ACA!
+6. Avoid short-term insurance plans that don’t comply with the ACA.

-In 2018, the Trump administration made it easier to purchase "short-term insurance plans" and a federal court upheld this move.
-Short term plans don’t have to cover preexisting conditions or the essential health benefits provided by Obamacare plans.
-In the past, short-term plans were allowed to last only three months but under new rules you can purchase a non-ACA compliant “short term” plan that lasts as long as three years.
+In 2018, the Trump administration made purchasing short-term insurance plans easier.
+Short-term plans don’t have to cover preexisting conditions or the essential health benefits provided by Obamacare plans.
+In the past, short-term plans were allowed to last only three months, but under new rules, you can purchase a non-ACA-compliant “short-term” plan that lasts as long as three years.

 Remember, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in North Carolina.